 Human Resources: How to Get Started

 Beginning a career in a growing field such as human resources can cut both ways—you encounter both the potential for increased job prospects but also more competition for those positions.
 According to the US Bureau of Labor Statistics (2016), roles in human resources are expected to grow at or above the average rate for all other occupations.
-A great way to prepare for these HR job applications, interviews, and fierce competition is to stand out from the crowd with the wealth of knowledge you gain by earning your BA in Human Resources Management.
+A great way to prepare for these HR job applications, interviews, and fierce competition is to stand out from the crowd with the wealth of knowledge you gain by earning your human resources degree online.
 Securing experience and meeting professionals in the field are additional ways to set yourself up for success in HR.

 How to Earn Your Human Resources Degree